saptarshibasu/aws-study/README.md

   * **Stored Volume** - Entire dataset in premise with scheduled backups in S3
 * **Tape Gateway** -
   * Backup from on premise **tape to S3 Glacier** using **iSCSI protocol**
+* By default, Storage Gateway uses Amazon S3-Managed Encryption Keys (SSE-S3) to server-side encrypt all data it stores in Amazon S3

 ## Athena